IzicTemi/End-to-End-CI-CD/README.md

 #### 4. Rollback Phase

-If the smoke test fails, create a job that rolls back to previous working infrastructure.
+If the smoke test fails, create a job that rolls back to previously working infrastructure.

 - At the top of the config file, create a “[command](https://circleci.com/docs/2.0/reusing-config/#authoring-reusable-commands)” named `destroy-environment` to remove infrastructure if something goes wrong
   - Trigger rollback jobs if the smoke tests or any following jobs fail.